peeramid-labs/multipass/README.md

 ## Contact

-If you have any questions or feedback regarding Multipass, please reach out to us at [contact@multipass.io](mailto:contact@multipass.io).
+If you have any security findings, questions or feedback regarding Multipass, please reach out to us at [contracts@peeramid.xyz](mailto:contracts@peeramid.xyz).